 Members of Fuller’s Emergency Management Team

-- Irene Neller, Vice President for Communications & Marketing
+- Irene Neller, Vice President for Communications, Marketing, and Admissions

 - Bernadette J. Barber, Executive Director of Human Resources & Organizational Development